 How better nutrition can improve your vision

 In your teen years, a healthy diet is especially important for keeping you alert and strengthening your muscles and bones.
-Wise food choices also help keep your skin smooth and clear for a more confident you.
+Wise food choices can also help keep your skin smooth and clear for a more confident you.

 Here are a few key vitamins and nutrients that play an important role in good vision: